 I fell in love with the country known as Mexico instantly allured by the culture and vibrancy of the city Playa Del Carmen.
 Follow me through my journey of how I discovered the Mexican experience.

-Continuing on the journey of discovery Suytun a cenote located in Yucatan, is an underground cavern, surrounded by natural forming stalagmite.
-At the bottom you catch a glimpse of shallow water, what makes Suytun so striking, as you look above a slice of daylight pierces through creating a glow of shadows.
+Continuing on the journey of discovery Suytun a cenote located in Yucatan is an underground cavern, surrounded by the natural forming stalagmite.
+At the bottom, you catch a glimpse of shallow water, what makes Suytun so striking, as you look above a slice of daylight pierces through creating a glow of shadows.

-Valladolid is located south east of Yucatan.
+Valladolid is located south-east of Yucatan.
 This beautiful city is an eccentric mix of ancient Spanish architecture paired with Mayan architecture, which is a demonstration of their history over 500 years.
 The city is rich with vibrancy and fresh smells of toffee churros fill the air.
-The city is centred around the historically dreamy San Gervasio cathedral, which is seeped in history, no matter what angle your stand, you will be guaranteed to catch a quality snap.
+The city is centred around the historically dreamy San Gervasio cathedral, which is steeped in history, no matter what angle your stand, you will be guaranteed to catch a quality snap.

 All images are copyright of Copper Dust, all tour experiences can be found on the links below.

 Love our blog post sign up to our mailing list for a free styling checklist here